jgeringer/accessibility/PRESENTATION.md

 ##How to Test a Screen Reader
 Built into the OS: Mac & Windows

+*TO DO: SHOW HOW A SCREEN READER WORKS HERE*

 ##Basic things to consider when developing
 Lot's of stuff we already do as Frontenders...